mids-w205-fund-of-data-eng/template-project-1/README.md

 ### Queries

-1. Rerun last week's queries using bq command line tool (Paste your bq queries and results here, using properly formatted using markdown):
+1. Rerun the first 3 queries from Part 1 using bq command line tool (Paste your bq queries and results here, using properly formatted using markdown):

-- What's the size of this dataset? (i.e., how many trips)
+  * What's the size of this dataset? (i.e., how many trips)

-- What is the earliest start time and latest end time for a trip?
+  * What is the earliest start time and latest end time for a trip?

-- How many bikes are there?
+  * How many bikes are there?

 2. New Query (Paste your SQL query and answer the question in a sentence, using properly formatted markdown):

-- How many trips are in the morning vs in the afternoon?
+  * How many trips are in the morning vs in the afternoon?

 ### Project Questions